 Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify those social networks.

-Spy On Authorities In Your Niche
+Study Authority Sites In Your Niche

 Explore Joint Venture Opportunities, Find Affiliates, Recruit Talented Staff, etc.

-In many cases, the best you can do is study and research your audience, and provide content that users will find so useful, compelling, entertaining or “spot-on”, that they will be naturally motivated to share with others.
+In many cases, the best you can do is study and research your audience, and provide content that users will find so useful, compelling, informative or “spot-on”, that they will be naturally motivated to share with others.

 Social Media Monitoring – Useful For All Businesses, Big And Small

-(Social Media Monitoring – Useful For All Businesses, Big And Small)
+(Social Media Monitoring – Not Just For Large Brands)

-Social media monitoring activities can be divided into two main groups:
+In general, social media monitoring can be divided into two main groups:

 - Online Reputation Management

-- Online Trend Monitoring
+- Monitoring Online Trends

-Before you can begin to repair any damage, however, you first have to find out about it.
+Before you can begin to stop negative things being said about you or your brand from spreading further, however, you first have to find out about it.
 The sooner you can discover a negative comment, bad review, or misinformed opinion, the sooner you can begin to do something about it.

-Monitoring online conversations extends beyond well-known brands, celebrities, and security departments.
-Being able to monitor the online reputation of of individuals is also very important.
-Consider these situations:
+Monitoring what is being said online extends beyond well-known corporations, celebrities, and security-related departments.
+Being able to monitor the online reputation of of an average individual is also very important.
+Consider the situations below:

 - A former employee feels disgruntled after being fired.